pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ```

-The behavior above is described as `ALTER PARTITION p0 PLACEMENT=DEFAULT` resets the placement of the partition `p0` to be inherited from the table `t1`.
+The behavior above is described as `ALTER TABLE t1 PARTITION p0 PLACEMENT=DEFAULT` resets the placement of the partition `p0` to be inherited from the table `t1`.

 #### Sequences